ryanliupie/HomeLab/README.md

   without scattering through a bunch of equipment.
 These types of racks, rather much larger ones, are used in big organizations that need more space/power.
 Learning how to manage this, will help with understanding different types of hardware and how they work together.</p>
   <br>
   Remember a time when you had no internet at home, the first thing you might think is "router, router, router".
-Imagine those types of equipments in one place, a server rack helps organize them.
+Imagine those pieces of equipments in one place, a server rack helps organize them.
   <br>